learn-co-curriculum/dsc-csv/README.md

 We can use the bash command `cat` to visually inspect the file that was created:

-(If you are running this lesson on a Windows or other non-Unix computer, you may need to use some other tool to do this, or just skip this step since it is just for demonstration purposes.)
+> If you are running this lesson on a Windows or other non-Unix computer, you may need to use some other tool to do this, or just skip this step since it is just for demonstration purposes.

 ```python
 ! cat usa_2016_gold_medals.csv
 ```

+    Event,Name
+    1500M Men,Matthew CENTROWITZ
+    400M Hurdles Men,Kerron CLEMENT
+    4X400M Relay Men,null
+    Decathlon Men,Ashton EATON
+    Long Jump Men,Jeff HENDERSON
+    Shot Put Men,Ryan CROUSER
+    Triple Jump Men,Christian TAYLOR
+    100M Hurdles Women,Brianna ROLLINS
+    400M Hurdles Women,Dalilah MUHAMMAD
+    4X100M Relay Women,null
+    4X400M Relay Women,null
+    Long Jump Women,Tianna BARTOLETTA
+    Shot Put Women,Michelle CARTER

 ## Data Schemas and CSV Files